Skip to content

 With the ability to host 15,000 viewers, this theatre is famous for its exceptional acoustics that allows even the spectators of the last row to listen to what actors are saying on the scene.

-During the Hellenistic era, the Asklepieion sanctuary enjoyed fame and riches; but, after that, the Romans, the Goths, and pirates frequently plundered the site.
+During the Hellenistic era, the Asklepieion sanctuary enjoyed fame and riches, but after that, the Romans, the Goths, and pirates frequently plundered the site.

 However, the healing centre continued to function as a Christina centre even after the advent of Christianity, before it started to deteriorate over time.
 The ancient city of Epidaurus was designated a UNESCO World Heritage Site in 1988, and today it receives millions of visitors annually.